johannphilippe/hypercurve/README.md

 Hypercurve is a library allowing you to combine several curve algorithms into a single 2D envelope.
 It is designed to be used in audio applications, for people who know how to enjoy a finely shaped curve.
 As shown above, you can perfectly combine gaussian curve with diocles cissoid curve, and plenty of other curve algorithms.
-The library can be used in C++, Lua and Csound.
+The library can be used in C++, Lua, Csound and Faust.

 Every curve algorithm is different.
 In audio applications, we use to assign envelopes to any kind of parameter.
 In computer music, the way a value goes up and down in time has a big influence on how we hear a sound.
 Thus, the possibility to create finely shaped envelopes is truly essential.
 This is the purpose of Hypercurve.